Using Finance, Receivables, and Billing

 | The invoice feels disconnected from customer work | Follow it back to the customer, quote, or work order that created it. |

-| An accepted quote or completed work order is not in candidates | Check CRM account linkage and whether an active invoice already exists for the same source. |
+| An accepted non-PPM quote or completed work order is not in candidates | Check CRM account linkage and whether an invoice that is not void or written off already covers that source or its related quote/work order. |

 | The team is treating workspace billing like receivables | Return to Receivables for customer debt and keep workspace billing for Deucalion billing state only. |